 Wendi Kauffman Memorial Writer’s Endowed Fund

-The purpose of the fund is to provide financial support for students in their work as writers and to promote their success.
-Examples of possible uses include, but are not limited to: support for attending conferences or other venues for getting connected with other writers, editors, or agents; retreats or similar venues that allow writers to engage in extended, uninterrupted periods of productive work; acquisition of writer tools such as printers, printing supplies, or computers; payment of tuition or expenses related to attending the creative writing program.
+The purpose of the Wendi Kauffman Memorial Writer’s Endowed Fund is to provide financial support for students in their work as writers and to promote their success.
+Examples of possible uses include, but are not limited to: support for attending conferences or other venues for getting connected with other writers, editors, or agents; retreats or similar venues that allow writers to engage in extended, uninterrupted periods of productive work; acquisition of writer tools such as printers, printing supplies, or computers; and payment of tuition or expenses related to attending the creative writing program.

-This fund was started in 2015 with donations from alums to honor the late alumnus whose short story collection, Helen on 86th Street and Other Stories, became the first title published by Stillhouse Press in the summer of 2014.
-Stillhouse Press is an independent, student-run non-profit press based out of Northern Virginia.
+This fund was started in 2015 with donations from alumni to honor the late alumnus whose short story collection, Helen on 86th Street and Other Stories, became the first title published by Stillhouse Press in the summer of 2014.
+Stillhouse Press is an independent, student-run nonprofit press based in Northern Virginia.

 Master's Programs